liloheinrich/Gauntlet/README.md

 - Level 2: the BoB location and radius is given but obstacles must be found using LIDAR
 - Level 3: the radius of the BoB is given, obstacles and BoB must be found using LIDAR

 Where levels 2 & 3 may be completed either through dynamic updating or just an initial scan from the LIDAR.
-I chose to take on level 3.
+I completed level 3.